jf-gallo/clean-swift-vip/README.md

 ## Delegate Pattern

-Used for communication between view controllers: inform of events, send data.
+Protocol used for communication between view controllers: inform of events, send data.

 labeled _weak_ to avoid retain cycles.

 ## Web Services
 All REST API service calls are managed via [Alamofire](https://github.com/Alamofire/Alamofire), which is a robust, community driven, HTTP networking library written in Swift.

-For service response _data parsing_, I used swift's [Decodable](https://developer.apple.com/documentation/swift/decodable) which is nicely integrated into Alamofire via __responseDecodable__
+For service response _data parsing_, I used swift's [Decodable](https://developer.apple.com/documentation/swift/decodable) protocol which is neatly integrated into Alamofire via __responseDecodable__

 ## Future Enhancements
 I will work on moving user interface to SwiftUI and Combine instead of Interface builder.
 And from there...